 Andrea is committed to pro bono work.
 She has represented clients in a variety of areas, including First Amendment law, public records access, asylum, landlord-tenant, adoption and guardianship.

 Andrea is an Ambassador for the Young Literati, a membership benefit group of the Library Foundation of Los Angeles.

 Clerkships and Externships

-Before joining Sheppard Mullin, Ms. Feathers was a law clerk to the Honorable Andrew J. Guilford, U.S. District Court for the Central District of California.
+Before joining Sheppard Mullin, Andrea was a law clerk to the Honorable Andrew J. Guilford, U.S. District Court for the Central District of California.
 During law school, she served as an extern to the Honorable Virginia A. Phillips, U.S. District Court for the Central District of California.

 Corporate & Securities Law Blog Posts

 - "Delaware Chancery Court Holds that Creditor Plaintiffs in Derivative Suits May Satisfy Standing Requirement by Showing Corporation’s Insolvency at Time of Suit, Regardless of Later Solvency," May 26, 2015